joshlk/robotchinwag.com/_posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md

 ## Tensors

 A tensor is a multi-dimensional ordered array of numbers, expanding the concept of a matrix into N-dimensions.
-Here, we are specifically talking about Cartesian tensors, which simplify the broader and more complex idea of tensors typically discussed in physics or mathematics.
-Focusing on Cartesian tensors removes the need to discuss complex topics such as universality, dual spaces, and tensor fields, which, while important in some fields, are not directly applicable to deep learning.
+Here and in deep learning, we are specifically talking about N-dimensional Cartesian tensors, which are simpler than tensors typically discussed in physics or mathematics.
+Focusing on Cartesian tensors removes the need to make a distinction between [covariant and contravariant indices](https://en.wikipedia.org/wiki/Covariance_and_contravariance_of_vectors) and the same [transformation laws](https://phys.libretexts.org/Bookshelves/Relativity/General_Relativity_(Crowell)/04%3A_Tensors/4.04%3A_The_Tensor_Transformation_Laws) do not need to apply.

 A tensor $\mathcal{T}$ has components $t_{i \ldots j}$, where $i \ldots j$ means an arbitrary list of indices, including the indices $i$ and $j$.
 The number of indices indicates the number of axes the tensor has known as its rank or order; for example, $t_{i j}$ is an order-2 tensor.
 Tensors are denoted using an uppercase calligraphic font with the corresponding components in lowercase and with indices using lowercase Latin symbols.